 Evaluation was conducted by using the evaluation methods prescribed in the CEM in accordance with the assurance components in the CC Part 3.
-Details for evaluation activities are reported in the Evaluation Technical Report.
-In the Evaluation Technical Report, it explains the summary of this TOE as well as the content of the evaluation and the verdict of each work unit in the CEM.
+Details for evaluation activities were reported in the Evaluation Technical Report.
+The Evaluation Technical Report explains the summary of this TOE as well as the content of the evaluation and the verdict of each work unit in the CEM.